Hello hello Word Nerds! Welcome back to DIY MFA Radio.

 and understand the way you operate as a writer.
 Then improve on that.

 So go, take the quiz.
 Then sign up for the video series.
-Or if you’ve already taken the quiz, you can sign up for the video series here.
+Or if you’ve already taken the quiz, you can sign up to get the cheat sheet here.
 The course will be available until the big book launch event in NYC this August.

 (Right-click to download.)